Anthony Braxton: Falling River Musics

-In his Falling River Musics Braxton began to work on "image logics", resulting in graphic scores with large paintings and drawings with smaller legends of various symbols.
-Performs must find their own meanings in the symbols and construct a path through the score, balancing "the demands of traditional notation interpretation and esoteric inter-targeting."
+In his Falling River Music, Braxton began to work on "image logics", resulting in graphic scores with large paintings and drawings with smaller legends of various symbols.
+Performers must find their own meanings in the symbols and construct a path through the score, balancing "the demands of traditional notation interpretation and esoteric inter-targeting."

 Graphic scores

 The scoring techniques used in 76 are reminiscent of a number of graphic works by other experimental composers.
-In a lecture about Composition 76, Braxton “cite[d] as inspirations” Karlheinz Stockhausen’s Zyklus (1959), for a soloist playing thirteen percussion instruments, as well as the fi ve pieces in John Cage’s Imaginary Landscape series (1939– 1952), some of which employ unconventional percussion akin to the AACM’s little instruments.
-All of these pieces are aleatoric— in other words, the performers have to improvise (although Stockhausen and Cage would instead use terms like “intuitive music” and “indeterminacy”).
-Composition 76 also recalls other improvisatory Stockhausen works for winds, percussion, and voice, including Aus den sieben Tagen (1968) and Sternklang(1971).
-However, few of the musicians in Stockhausen’s orbit could have played the dozens of instruments that Braxton wanted to feature in Composition 76.
+In a lecture about Composition 76, Braxton "cite[d] as inspirations" Karlheinz Stockhausen's Zyklus (1959), for a soloist playing thirteen percussion instruments, as well as the five pieces in John Cage's Imaginary Landscape series (1939– 1952), some of which employ unconventional percussion akin to the AACM's little instruments.
+All of the pieces are aleatoric—in other words, the performers have to improvise (although Stockhausen and Cage would instead use terms like "intuitive music" and "indeterminacy").
+Composition 76 also recalls other improvisatory Stockhausen works for winds, percussion, and voice, including Aus den sieben Tagen (1968) and Sternklang (1971).
+However, few of the musicians in Stockhausen's orbit could have played the dozens of instruments that Braxton wanted to feature in Composition 76.
 Fortunately, Braxton could turn to another community of musicians, one much closer to home.

 Personal life

-Braxton's son Tyondai Braxton is also a musician, and the former guitarist, keyboardist and vocalist with American math rock band Battles.
+Braxton's son Tyondai Braxton is also a musician and the former guitarist, keyboardist, and vocalist with Battles, a math rock band.

 Discography

 Awards

 Braxton's awards include a 1981 Guggenheim Fellowship, a 1994 MacArthur Fellowship, a 2013 Doris Duke Performing Artist Award, a 2014 NEA Jazz Master Award, and a 2020 United States Artists Fellowship.

-In 2009, he received an honorary doctorate from the University of Liège in Belgium; fellow honorees included Archie Shepp, Frederic Rzewski, Robert Wyatt, and Arvo Pärt.
-In 2016, he was awarded an honorary doctorate in music from the New England Conservatory in the United States.
+In 2009, he received an honorary doctorate from the University of Liège in Liège, Belgium; fellow honorees included Archie Shepp, Frederic Rzewski, Robert Wyatt, and Arvo Pärt.
+In 2016, Braxton was awarded an honorary doctorate in music from the New England Conservatory in Boston.